Licphel/Morinia/README.md

 The sandbox game, Morinia.

+## License
+You'll notice that this repo is under a special license.
+See LICENSE.

 ### For developers
 To get started about modding for Morinia, go to the [wiki](https://github.com/Licphel/Morinia/wiki).
 ### Bug report